-Terms and Conditions ₹ 10,000.00 (10 NCDs) (for all Options of NCDs, namely Option I, Option I Option III, Option IV, Option V, Option VI, Option VII, Option VIII, Option I Option X and Option XI either taken individually or collectively) NCDs will be issued in both physical (to the extent permitted) as well as dematerialise form.
-Trading in the NCDs will however take place compulsorily in dematerialised for Please note, however, that Applicants cannot apply for Allotment of NCDs und Options VII, VIII, IX, X and XI in physical form.
-Full amount on application 1 (one) NCD Category I Public financial institutions, statutory corporations, commercial banks, co-operati banks and RRBs which are authorised to invest in the NCDs; Provident funds, pension funds, superannuation funds and gratuity funds, which a related to the NCDs. authorised to invest in the NCDs;Venture Capital Funds registered with SEBI; Insurance Companies; State industrial development corporations; Insurance funds set up and managed by the army, navy, or air force of the Union of Ind Insurance funds set up and managed by the Department of Posts, the Union of India; National Investment Fund; andMutual Funds.
-Category II Companies; bodies corporate and societies registered under the applicable laws in Ind and authorised to invest in the NCDs; Public/private charitable/religious trusts which are authorised to invest in the NCDs; Scientific and/or industrial research organisations, which are authorised to invest in the NCDs in the network of the network NCDs;Partnership firms in the name of the partners; and Limited liability partnerships formed and registered under the provisions of the Limit Liability Partnership Act, 2008 (No. 6 of 2009).
+Particulars Terms and Conditions Minimum Application Size ₹ 10,000.00 (10 NCDs) (for all Options of NCDs, namely Option I, Option I Option III, Option IV, Option V, Option VI, Option VII, Option VIII, Option IX Option X and Option XI either taken individually or collectively) Mode of allotment NCDs will be issued in both physical (to the extent permitted) as well as dematerialised form. ^{} Trading in the NCDs will however take place compulsorily in dematerialised form Please note, however, that Applicants cannot apply for Allotment of NCDs under Options VII, VIII, IX, X and XI in physical form. ^{} Terms of Payment Full amount on application Trading Lot 1 (one) NCD Who can apply Category I Public financial institutions, statutory corporations, commercial banks, co-operative banks and RRBs and multilateral and bilateral development financial institutions which a authorised to invest in the NCDs; Provident funds, pension funds, superannuation funds and gratuity funds, which a authorised to invest in the NCDs; Alternative Investment Funds, subject to investment conditions applicable to them und the Securities and Exchange Board of India (Alternative Investment Funds) Regulations, 2012 Resident Venture Capital Funds registered with SEBI; Insurance Companies; State industrial development corporations; Insurance funds set up and managed by the army, navy, or air force of the Union of Ind Insurance funds set up and managed by the Department of Posts, the Union of India; National Investment Fund; andMutual Funds.
+Category II • Companies; bodies corporate and societies registered under the applicable laws in Ind and authorised to invest in the NCDs; Public/private charitable/religious trusts which are authorised to invest in the NCDs; Scientific and/or industrial research organisations, which are authorised to invest in the NCDs; Partnership firms in the name of the partners; and Limited liability partnerships formed and registered under the provisions of the Limit Liability Partnership Act, 2008 (No. 6 of 2009).
 Category III Resident Indian individuals and Hindu Undivided Families through the Karta